LearnEarnFun/Pega-Interview-Concepts/Case Management.md

 __Approach #1__: If it is very few fields like 3-5, then have to use the ***Field Level Tracking*** feature.
 It is nothing but the declare trigger.
 Extend the "pyTrackSecurityChanges" data transform into the appropriate work class.

-__Approach #2__: If it more fiels let's say 10-15, then the approach is different.
+__Approach #2__: If it more fiedls let's say 10-15, then the approach is different.
 Populate the required fields into a temporary page or a complete work page.
 Then convert the page into JSON or XML using the functions - pxConvertPageIntoJSON, pxConvertPageIntoXML.
 Store the respective string property into a dedicated tablee.